 Why Choose This Program

-If you have a passion for healthcare – but don’t want to be in the ER or exam room – consider a career in health information technology.
 With a degree in health information technology, you are responsible for the quality, safety, and efficiency of the healthcare system.
-How?
-Through the exchange of clear, accurate health information is becoming more and more important as health records become digital.
+The exchange of clear, accurate health information is becoming more and more important as health records become digital.

 The health information technology degree prepares you to serve others through patient registration, medical coding, billing, pre-authorization and referrals, and the sharing of patient information in a legally compliant manner.
 This a career for people who have great attention to detail.

 A health information technology degree offers the flexibility to work in so many places.
 Clinics, hospitals, specialized practices like chiropractic or dental, home healthcare, hospice, insurance firms, and many others.